Oepfelbaum/tech-assessment-2.0/README.md

 &nbsp;
 ### 🚫 Out-of-Scope
-We are sure you are aware of our **tech-stack** and that of our clients.
+Please consider our **tech-stack** and that of our clients (check out our job posting regarding that).
-So please stick with that!
-But there is no need to use all technologies listed in our tech-stack.
+We would be happy if you stick within these areas!
+Yet there is no need to use all technologies listed.
-Just use what you see suited for the task and what allows you to rapidly work on fulfilling the requirements.
+Just use whatever you think is required for the task considering your own skills to rapidly work on fulfilling the requirements.

 The time-frame is too tight to do proper **Authorization & Authentication**.
 So we do not expect you to work on that.
 Please also note, that the open-banking servers are using a specific SSL-Certificate, which will most likely not be trusted by your browser.